-Our program aligns executive compensation to the successful execution of our strategic plans, meeting our financial and operational goals and delivering strong returns to our shareholders while balancing the interests of our multiple stakeholders.
+Our program aligns executive compensation to the successful execution of our strategic plans, meeting our financial, people and operational goals and delivering strong returns to our shareholders while balancing the interests of our multiple stakeholders.
 These include our stockholders, the customers we serve, our employees, our suppliers and the communities in which we operate.
 We attract and retain exceptional executive talent needed for long-term success by ensuring our compensation is market competitive with our peers.

 Our incentive plans focus on financial and operational performance as well as human capital management.
-Both the MICP and LTIP focus on our ESG commitments and priorities, and a portion of our LTIP continues to focus on stock price performance versus peers over a multi-year time horizon.
-The goals of individual NEOs, including our CEO, place a high value on financial strength, critical strategic initiatives, long-range planning, disciplined investments, ESG priorities and operational excellence that enhance value and recognize our responsibilities as a public utility.
+Both the MICP and LTIP include our sustainability commitments and priorities, and a portion of our LTIP continues to focus on stock price performance versus peers over a multi-year time horizon.
+The goals of individual NEOs, including our CEO, place a high value on financial strength, critical strategic initiatives, long-range planning, disciplined investments, sustainability priorities and operational excellence that enhance value and recognize our responsibilities as a public utility.
 The actual value of compensation, especially equity grants, reflect our Company's performance over time.

-The O&CC annually reviews and evaluates our compensation program and maintains the flexibility to make decisions about actual compensation levels and awards based on achievement of our business objectives and relevant circumstances affecting our Company.
-Considerations may include economic, market and competitive conditions, regulatory and legal requirements, internal pay equity considerations, ESG priorities, impact on financials of the strategic alternatives review, and peer group or market practices.
+The O&CC annually reviews and evaluates our compensation programs and maintains the flexibility to make decisions about actual compensation levels and awards based on achievement of our business objectives and relevant circumstances affecting our Company.
+Considerations may include economic, market and competitive conditions, regulatory and legal requirements, internal pay equity considerations, sustainability priorities, and peer group or market practices.
 The O&CC and the Board align pay and performance with long-term stockholder value creation without encouraging excessive risk taking.

-2023 Target Compensation Summary
+2024 Target Compensation Summary

-Overall target compensation should be competitive to comparable executives in our peer group so that we can attract, motivate and retain exceptional talent.
-The 2023 compensation decisions are reflective of each executive's role, responsibilities, performance and time in position.
-Our 2023 target compensation was as follows:
+Overall target compensation should be competitive with comparable executives in our peer group so that we can attract, motivate and retain exceptional talent.
+The 2024 compensation decisions are reflective of each executive's role, responsibilities, performance and time in position.
+Our 2024 target compensation was as follows:

-Base Annual Target Total Long-Term Incentive(\$) Target Total Compensation Executive Salary (\$) Incentive Cash (\$) PSUs RSUs (\$) Ralph A. LaRossa 1,293,800 130% 2,975,740 5,600,056 2,400,041 10,975,837 Daniel J. Cregg (1) 780,500 80% 1,404,900 1,365,038 585,057 3,354,995 Tamara L. Linde 709,000 80% 1,276,200 1,050,019 450,015 2,776,234 Kim C. Hanemann 671,600 75% 1,175,300 980,068 420,047 2,575,415 Charles V. McFeaters (2) 650,000 75% 1,137,500 700,039 300,049 2,137,588
+Base Annual Target Total Long-Term Incentive(\$) Target Total Compensation Executive Salary (\$) Incentive Cash (\$) PSUs RSUs (\$) Ralph A. LaRossa 1,345,600 135% 3,162,160 5,950,007 2,550,028 11,662,195 Daniel J. Cregg 825,000 90% 1,567,500 1,680,038 720,048 3,967,586 Kim C. Hanemann 775,000 85% 1,433,750 1,260,012 540,007 3,233,769 Tamara L. Linde 737,400 85% 1,364,190 1,260,012 540,007 3,164,209 Charles V. McFeaters 676,000 75% 1,183,000 840,052 360,024 2,383,076